 If you’ve had something stolen or vandalised, the first thing you should do is call the police.
 They'll give you a crime reference number for you to pass on to your insurer.

 Your policy may have a time limit to report a crime.
 Others ask you to do it as soon as reasonably possible.
-So the sooner you report it, the better.
+The sooner you report it, the better.

 If you’ve been taken ill while outside the UK or if there’s an emergency in your home, call your insurer for on-the-spot advice.

 Most operate 24-hour claims lines and will tell you what you need to do next.
 If you don’t have their number to hand, you’ll be able to find it on their website.

 The more evidence you have, the more straightforward your claim should be.
-So make notes of dates and times and the details of what happened.
+Make notes of dates and times and the details of what happened.
 Take photos or videos of any damage.
 Make lists of any stolen items.
 Ask for and keep hold of the details of anyone else involved.